Jimmy Patsos: Controversies

 On November 19, 2008 Jimmy Patsos became one of the only coaches ever to coach from the stands during his team's game in an attempt to avoid being ejected by the referees.

 On November 25, 2008 Patsos was roundly criticized for appearing to prefer holding Davidson player Stephen Curry scoreless over winning the basketball game by double-teaming Curry while he stood in the corner while Davidson played 4 on 3 against the remaining players.
 In his post-game press-conference, Patsos justified his strategy by stating that "We had to play against an NBA player tonight.
 Anybody else ever hold him scoreless?
 I’m a history major.
 They’re going to remember that we held him scoreless or we lost by 30?"

 On January 17, 2017 after a brawl in a game vs Rider, the Broncs and their head coach decided not to shake hands with Patsos and his team.
 In response Patsos walked down the line where he would've shaken the Rider team and staffs and, decided to air shake their hands.
 In response, Patsos received a reprimand from the NCAA, along with the Rider Basketball Coach, Kevin Bagget.
 Siena won the league game 78-68.

-Personal life

-His sister, Terri Stanley is the host and producer of Style Boston and his brother, Chris, is a long-time owner and Vice President of Baseball Operations of the Newport Gulls, a premier summer college baseball team in the NECBL.

-Patsos has an eclectic taste including being an avid fan of The Grateful Dead.

-In 2011, he married his wife Michele.